Planning Encryption

 Before applying encryption properties on columns, note the following:

-During encryption, some columns in a table cannot be encrypted.
+The ability to encrypt a column depends on the relationship between the column and its table.
 Below is a list of roles that columns can play and their effect on encryption.

 Identity column – Cannot be encrypted.

-Primary key – Primary keys are dropped during encryption.
-You must manually recreate primary keys if you want to preserve the conditions established by the primary keys.
-If the primary key is not referenced in a foreign key constraint, you should verify that the key is not referenced implicitly as a foreign key before encrypting.
-During unencryption, the primary keys, which were dropped at the time of encryption, are not created back.
-You must manually recreate primary keys, if needed.
+Primary key – Primary keys are dropped during migration.
+Manually recreate primary keys to preserve the conditions established by the primary keys.
+If the primary key is not referenced in a foreign key constraint, verify that the key is not referenced implicitly as a foreign key before encrypting.

-Foreign key – To encrypt a foreign key, you must manually drop the constraints prior to data encryption.
-After encryption, you can re-establish them.
+Foreign key – To encrypt a foreign key, drop the constraints prior to data migration.
+After migration, reestablish the constraints.

 Indexed columns – Index columns can be encrypted, however, the sort order of the encrypted data will not be consistent with the sort order of the plaintext data.